 Real polymers, however, are generally characterised by a finite flexibility, which may lead to substantial deviations from the slender linear conformations considered by Onsager, and which needs to be accurately incorporated in any reliable statistical-mechanical description of their self-assembly.
 Considerable efforts have thus been devoted to the generalisation of the Onsager theory to systems of limited stiffness based on various coarse-grained polymer representations and simplified derivations of the corresponding conformational free energy, which provides an additional contribution to the Onsager thermodynamical treatment of their isotropic-to-nematic (I/N) transition\cite{Khok78,Khok81,Khok82,Khok84,Odij86,Hent90,Sato90,Dupr91,Chen93,vanD94,Fyne98,Jaff01,Dipl04,Denn11,Zhan15}.

-The approximate nature of such approaches therefore generally requires their careful preliminary assessment against the results of molecular simulations, in order that the effects of their potential shortcomings may be quantitatively understood free from the inevitable ambiguities of direct comparisons with experimental results\cite{Egor16-1}.
+The approximate nature of such approaches therefore generally requires their careful preliminary assessment against the results of molecular simulations in order to probe the quantitative effects of their potential shortcomings, independently from the inevitable ambiguities of direct comparisons with experimental results\cite{Egor16-1}.
 However, most current formulations of DFT generally rely on a number of system-specific analytical assumptions and numerical approximations, which do not allow for the straightforward application of theory and simulations to identical particle models.